Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Experiments

 \subsection{Influence of Metrics, Subspaces, and Clusters}

-This paper proposes to jointly exploit large populations of diversified metrics, random subspaces, and weighted clusters in a unified ensemble clustering framework.
-In this section, we evaluate the influence of the three factors (i.e., diversified metrics, random subspaces, and weighted clusters) in our approach.
+In this paper, we jointly exploit large populations of diversified metrics, random subspaces, and weighted clusters in a unified ensemble clustering framework, and propose three specific ensemble clustering algorithms, termed MDEC-HC, MDEC-SC, and MDEC-BG, respectively.
+In this section, we will evaluate the influence of the three key factors (i.e., diversified metrics, random subspaces, and weighted clusters) upon the proposed three algorithms.

-First, we compare the diversified metrics with several widely used similarity metrics, i.e., cosine similarity, correlation coefficient, and Spearman correlation coefficient.
-Besides the proposed MDEC approach, we generate three sub-approaches by replacing the diversified metrics by one of the three conventional similarity metrics.
-As can been seen in Fig.~\ref{fig:compMetric}, in terms of NMI, the proposed approach with diversified metrics obtains an average score $0.605$, whereas the three sub-approaches (with the three conventional similarity metrics) obtain average scores of $0.509$, $0.447$, and $0.463$, respectively.
-In terms of ARI, the proposed approach with diversified metrics obtains an average score of $0.547$, which also significantly outperforms the three sub-approaches whose average ARI scores are $0.436$, $0.366$, and $0.378$, respectively.
-As shown in Fig.~\ref{fig:compMetric}, the use of diversified metrics in the proposed approach is able to significantly improve the consensus clustering performance.
+First, we compare the diversified metrics with several widely used similarity metrics, namely, cosine similarity, correlation coefficient, and Spearman correlation coefficient.
+For each of the three proposed algorithms, we test its performance of using the diversified metrics against the above three metrics.
+Taking MDEC-HC as an example, as shown in Fig.~\ref{fig:compMetric}, using diversified metrics leads to an average NMI(\%) score $67.49$, while using the three conventional similarity metrics leads to average NMI(\%) scores of $50.99$, $48.23$, and $41.34$, respectively.
+Similar advantages of using diversified metrics can also be observed in the cases of MDEC-SC and MDEC-BG, which confirm that the use of diversified metrics in the proposed algorithms can substantially benefits the consensus clustering performance (as shown in Fig.~\ref{fig:compMetric}).